xrhstosmour/media-organizer/README.md

 * **Renaming**: The image will be renamed to the datetime it was taken, using the EXIF metadata.
   * If the metadata is not available, it will be renamed using the oldest datetime from the creation, modification, or access time.

-* **Organization**: The image will be moved to corresponding folders, named after the country and city, as identified from the GPS EXIF metadata.
+* **Organization**: The image will be moved to corresponding folders, named after the country and the approximate location, as identified from the GPS EXIF metadata.
   * If this metadata is unavailable, the file will simply be renamed without additional categorization.

 ---